blinkchain/Proof-of-Concept-Yellowpaper/README.md

 3. Vote of Confidence results are published along with requirement (criteria)
 4. Bandwidth Proofs are selected after validation from VoC criteria
    1. Block Size and Time is fixed
-   2. Next Vote of Confidence voting begins
-   3. Escrow rate for next epoch published
+   2. Escrow rate for next epoch published
-   4. Next epoch's minimum collateral per token per block/packet is published
+   3. Next epoch's minimum collateral per token per block/packet is published
 5. Node Weights are calculated from Bandwidth proofs for the public key
 6. Total Packets allocation is found per public key
 7. Leaders are allocated
+8. Next Vote of Confidence voting begins

 > **Quick Info** 💡